jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Scenario-Planning.md

   + Congestion reduction
   + Outcomes and performance

-Develop a tool that can be used by land use and transportation planners to provide opportunities for interaction on common goals

 ### Gaps in research

 **TODO: More to say about this table?
 Introduce it?**